-Contact: Ms Aberdeen Y10 & 11 coordinator

-Examination board: Edexcel
+Contact: Ms Aberdeen Y10 & 11 coordinator 5 lessons per week Examination board: Edexcel Specification: 1MA1 Qualification: GCSE Mathematics

-Specification: 1MA1

-Qualification: GCSE Mathematics

 Why do we teach mathematics?

 Maths is a universal language that helps us to solve problems, look for patterns and find order through logical, systematic thinking.
 It helps us make sense of our world and how we can make a difference in it.